 "The wind blows where it pleases.
 You hear its sound, but you do not know where it comes from or where it is going.
 So it is for everyone who is born of the spirit."
 (John 3:8)

-If we carefully examine the details of this verse, we find that it contains Jesus' teaching on the breath as meditation.
+If we carefully examine the details of this verse, we find that it contains Jesus' meditation teaching on the breath.

 Biblical Greek employs the same word for Breath, Wind, and Spirit.
 More than once, Jesus makes a wise pun on this Greek word, 'pneuma.'

 The wind blows where it pleases.
 Your breath is moved by a mystery, not by your will.
 Simply noticing that your next inhalation is given, not taken, turns breathing into Grace.